by Premier Hospitals | October 31, 2019 |

 Medications: Medications don't repair the hole, but the signs and symptoms associated with the defect (e.g:- Heart failure) may be reduced.

 Surgery: If an atrial septal defect is diagnosed in childhood, doctors usually recommend to get treatment as soon as possible to prevent further complications in the future.
-Cardiac catheterization and
+Cardiac catheterization and Open-heart surgery are the two main surgical procedures performed to treat atrial septal defects.

 Ventricular septal defect (VSD)